 Boundary Violations Without Borders

-According to Richard Sipe in his recent article "Clerical Sex, Blackmail and Sexual Abuse," Catholica (November 2008):
+According to Richard Sipe's article, "Clerical Sex, Blackmail and Sexual Abuse," published online in Catholica (November 2008):

 Thirty percent of German priests are reported to have women companions.
 The number in the Netherlands, Spain, and Switzerland is arguably fifty percent.
 Estimates for the African and South American clergy run much higher.